vcsaturninus/cinic/README.md

 local parsed = cinic.parse(inifile)
 ```
 The result returned to lua is more convenient and 'batteries-included'
-compared to C. The parser returns a table that contains key and values and
+compared to C. The parser returns a table that contains keys and values and
 potentially nested tables and/or arrays.
 The result is always a table
 (possibly empty) and never nil.
 Parsing errors are considered
 deal-breakers and an error is thrown, so parsing either succeeds or